jennyzzt/AlgoManim/docs/DataStructures.md

 # Data Structures
 Out of the box, we support `List` and `Binary Tree` data structures.
-Please find the supported operations on these data structures below.
-First, let's look at how you could extend the library for your data structure.
+Supported operations on these data structures can be found below.
+But first, let's look at how you could extend the library for your data structure.

 ## Extending Data Structures
 In order to extend the library to the data structure of your choice, you must first create a class that extends the `AlgoObject` base class.
 For this example, let's look at how we can extend the library to `LinkedLists`.
 Firstly, let us extend the `AlgoNode` object so that each node of our `LinkedList` can have an arrow attached to it.